 Spartina is on one of West Hollywood’s busiest stretches, but you could also drive past it every day without noticing it.
 The entrance is on a side street, and its patio is so heavily guarded with potted plants you’d think you accidentally drove to a nursery.
 Once you’re behind those, you’ll find a festive outdoor space with string lights, lots of heat lamps, and plenty of seating if you’re with a big group.
 The interior is clean and modern, but not so upscale that you’d feel weird on an early-in-the-game date.
 There’s also a bar that fills up by 8pm with neighborhood people drinking wine.
 All of this is to say, you feel comfortable at Spartina, and that goes a long way when you’re with someone who just found out that uni is sea urchin gonads.

 Lucky for your friend, there is none of that on Spartina’s menu.
 Instead, there are a bunch of pizzas, several pastas, big plates of meat, and an antipasti section with everything from grilled avocado to meatballs.
 Nothing is core-rattling fantastic (except the walnut pie dessert), but you’re also going to be perfectly happy with everything that hits the table.
-And sometimes that’s enough when you’ve realized your friends aren’t going any further west than La Brea.
+And sometimes that’s enough when you’ve realized your friends aren’t going any further east than La Brea.

 This needs to hit your table first.
 The bread itself is thick and hearty, and the whipped ricotta with honey provides some much-needed sweetness.